Every modifier in the picker, on one page.

 Why it matters: A forced-ball-under is the most pressure-driven turnover type — separates strong defensive plays from passive interceptions.

-Tap when the turnover or exclusion was earned on a shot/play from inside the 2-meter line (set position).
+Tap when the turnover or save happened on a shot/play from inside the 2-meter line (set position).

 Why it matters: Inside-2m saves are the highest-difficulty save type for goalkeepers; inside-2m turnovers expose set-play breakdowns.